How to improve your communication skills as a manager - Oak Engage

 It’s important that any new manager has support from their own leader or peers.
 They must also be equipped with the channels to communicate more easily and take some of the pressure off.

-2. The Introverted Manager
+2. The introverted manager

 A stereotypical leader is an excellent speaker and charismatic, the same qualities as an extrovert.
 But, this doesn’t necessarily make a good leader.
 Introverted managers can often be good listeners and act as a sounding board for their teams, useful attributes for a manager to have.